This information is derived from the State Department's Office of Investment Affairs’ Investment Climate Statement; EB-ICS-DL@state.gov.

 Austria has a well-developed market economy that welcomes foreign direct investment, particularly in technology and R&D. The country benefits from a skilled labor force, and a high standard of living, with its capital, Vienna, consistently placing at the top of global quality-of-life rankings.

-With more than 50 percent of its GDP derived from exports, Austria’s economy is closely tied to other EU economies, especially that of Germany, its largest trading partner.
-The United States is one of Austria’s top two-way trading partners, ranking fifth in overall trade according to 2021 data .
+With more than 50% of its GDP derived from exports, Austria’s economy is closely tied to other European Union (EU) economies, especially that of Germany, its largest trading partner.
+The United States is one of Austria’s top two-way trading partners, ranking fourth in overall trade according to provisional data from 2022.
 The economy features a large service sector and an advanced industrial sector specialized in high-quality component parts, especially for vehicles.
 The agricultural sector is small but highly developed.

 The most positive aspects of Austria’s investment climate include:

-- High levels of productivity and international competitiveness
+- High levels of productivity and international competitiveness; and

 - Excellent quality of life for employees and high-quality health, telecommunications, and energy infrastructure.